Manish9250/Machine-Leaning-From-Scratch/README.md

 - 📘 `theory.md` – Intuition and math behind the model
 - 🛠️ `model_numpy.ipynb` – Full implementation using NumPy and pandas
-- 🆚 `sklearn_comparison.ipynb` – Comparison with scikit-learn
+- 🆚 Comparison with scikit-learn
 - 📊 Simple dataset for testing and evaluation

 ---